philiptn/bash-toolbox/README.md

 # bash-toolbox
-A collection of handy bash scripts I use from time to time.
+A collection of handy bash scripts that I use from time to time.

 ## yt-dlp_mp4
 Uses yt-dlp as a downloader backend, with additional flags for higher audio quality when converting to mp4 via ffmpeg (named 'VideoConvertor' in yt-dlp).